Skip to content

 Get startedDocumentationInstallationDevelopmentRoadmapContributingLicense

-If you created your Skill with yarn create, you already have SDK!
+If you created your Skill with pnpm create, you already have SDK!
 Just import it and use it:

 import {click} from '@matterway/sdk';